dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 **Note:** no JS, or any external libraries or CSS frameworks are allowed for this assignment.
 You can do all of it was just the HTML/CSS from scratch.
 Don't worry it'll be fun!

-**Note:** You can and should use the inspector 🔍 to examine the structure of the slack.com page.
+**Note:** You can and should use the [Chrome DevTools Inspector](https://developers.google.com/web/tools/chrome-devtools/) 🔍 to examine the structure of the original page.
 However, you'll find it is really messy and complicated!
 Although it is a good idea to inspect individual elements (for instance: a button to see how they styled the borders) it won't really help you much to try to copy more.
 If your code blatantly includes un-cited code copied from slack.com, that will be considered an honor code violation :warning:.
 Ask me if you have questions about this.

 ## Where to Start?!